tarwn/lessthandot-hugo/blogs/content/posts/2012-12-03-sargable-queries.md

 CREATE CLUSTERED INDEX cx_test ON Test(SomeID)
 ```

-Let&#8217;s take a look at the execution plan, hit CTRL + M, this will add the execution plan once the query is done running
+Let's take a look at the execution plan, hit CTRL + M, this will add the execution plan once the query is done running

 sql
 SELECT * FROM Test